-'And I saw a woman sitting upon a scarlet beast, full of names of blasphemy, having seven heads and ten horns . . .
+'And I saw a woman sitting upon a scarlet beast, full of names of blasphemy, having seven heads and indicate a person, whom he dared not name, by any ten horns . . .
 I will tell thee the mystery of the woman, and of the beast that carrieth her, which hath the seven heads and the ten horns.
-The beast that thou sawest was, and is not; and is about to ascend out of the abyss, and goeth into perdition: and they that dwell upon the land shall wonder, whose name is not written in the book of life from the foundation of the world, when they behold the beast that was, and is not, and shall come.
+The beast that thou sawest was, and is not; and is about to ascend out of the abyss, and goeth into perdition: and they that dwell upon the land in the world could such an opinion be entertained? shall wonder, whose name is not written in the book of life from the foundation of the world, when they behold the beast that was, and is not, and shall come.
 Here is the mind that hath wisdom.
 The seven heads are seven mountains, on which the woman sitteth.
 And there [they] are seven kings: five are fallen, and one is, and the other is not yet come: and when he cometh, he must continue a short space.
-And the beast that was and is not, even he is the eighth, and is of the seven, and goeth into perdition.'
+And the beast that was and is not, even he is the eighth, and is of the seven, and goeth into perdition.
 There can be no reasonable doubt that the beast [qhrion] here described is identical with that in chap. xiii.
 The name, the description, and the attributes of the monster plainly point to the same individual.
 There are, however, additional particulars in this second description which at first seem rather to obscure than elucidate the meaning.
-The scarlet colour, indeed, may easily be recognised as the symbol of Imperial dignity; but what can be said of the apparent paradoxes,

-'he was, and is not, and shall come again'? and 'he is the eighth [king], and is of the seven, and goeth into perdition'?

-We have already been led to the conclusion that the wild beast (chap. xiii.) signifies Nero.
-The paradox or enigma which represents him as 'the beast which was, and is not, and shall appear,' is a puzzle which at first sight seems inexplicable.
+The scarlet colour, indeed, may easily be recognised as the symbol of Imperial dignity; but what can be said of the apparent paradoxes, 'he was, and is not, and shall come again'? and 'he is the eighth [king], and is of the seven, and goeth into perdition'? wild beast (chap. xiii.) signifies Nero.
+The paradox or enigma which represents him as 'the beast which was, and is not, and shall appear, is a puzzle which at first sight seems inexplicable.
 It is evidently a contradiction in terms, and can only be true in some peculiar sense.
 That it should actually be true, in any sense of Nero, is one of the most extraordinary facts in history, and brings home to him this symbolic description with all the force of demonstration.
-It seems established by the clearest evidence that at the death of Nero there was a popular and wide-spread belief that the tyrant was still alive, and would shortly reappear.
+It seems established by the in any other than the literal numerical sense. clearest evidence that at the death of Nero there was a popular and wide-spread belief that the tyrant was still alive, and would shortly reappear.
 We have the express testimony of Tacitus, Suetonius, and other historians to the existence of such a persuasion.
 It has been objected that this explanation of the paradox virtually imputes equivocation to the Scriptures.
 What can be more frivolous than such an argument?
 Any explanation of what is a contradiction in terms must be in some degree unnatural and equivocal; but it is absurd in dealing with a book of symbols to demand literal truth.
-Must it be shown that Nero had ten horns?
+Must it be ingenuity; but there are two fatal objections to it: first, shown that Nero had ten horns?